 8. Misfires. (originally 4) If my rocket does not launch when I press the button of my electrical launch system, I will remove the launcher’s safety interlock or disconnect its battery, and will wait 60 seconds after the last launch attempt before allowing anyone to approach the rocket.

 An interlock is defined as a piece of the circuit that can be physically removed from the circuit.
-This is the safety key of the launch system.
+This is the safety key of the launch system, as defined above.
 Many launch controllers use a key-switch that returns to the off position.
-I'm not in favor, but I haven't seen a lot of issues with these.
-In my self-designed launch system, the controller grip itself is the safety key.
+I'm not in favor, but many use these without problems.

 10. Recovery System.
 I will use a recovery system such as a streamer or parachute in my rocket so that it returns safely and undamaged and can be flown again, and I will use only flame-resistant or fireproof recovery system wadding in my rocket.